-- Look through the list of sound files supported by Total Recorder.
-These files can either be in a folder (with or without subfolders) or included in a playlist. - Look through different properties of these files (date modified, size in bytes, duration, format, artist, title, etc.). - Mark files for batch processing. - Choose the operations to be performed as part of the batch process. - Choose the destination (i.e. output location). - Process the marked files.
+- From the main menu, select "Tools" "Batch processing", or click the 🖭 button in the main toolbar. - Look through the list of sound files supported by Total Recorder.
+These files can either be in a folder (with or without subfolders) or included in a playlist.
+Look through the different properties of these files (date modified, size in bytes, duration, format, artist, title, etc.).
+You can sort the files if needed. - Mark the files to be processed in batch, and click the "Process..." button.
+The Batch processing wizard starts. - Choose the operations to be performed as part of the batch process. - Refine operations for audio processing. - Choose the destination (i.e. output location). - Save the specified batch processing parameters as a preset for future use, if required. - · Process the marked files.